 Cost of Residential Living

 The cost of living in the residence halls is $1,350 for summer 2019.
+Summer 2020 housing costs will be announced in October.
 An additional $150 refundable damage deposit is charged to all residents.

 Damage deposit refunds are issued four to six weeks after the program ends, less any cleaning or damage charges that have been incurred.

 Housing applicants are encouraged to apply early.
 Those who reside in communities with access to public transportation to the college, or those who have previously been housed in CCA’s Pre-College Program, receive secondary consideration for housing.